UPDATE March 2019: I've been using my laundry powder recipe for almost a year now & still loving it!

 HOW TO MAKE:

 Grating the soap is the intensive part, but all up it only took me 10 minutes to make a batch of laundry powder which is going to last me about 40 washes.
 And you could easily make double the mixture in one batch - my food processor was nowhere near full.

 Wondering where to buy the ingredients?

-Some articles online suggest using an old food processor to make your laundry powder in, but I figured everything I put in it is natural & non-toxic so a good clean with hot, soapy water afterwards had me more than happy to use it the very next day for baking.
-I probably wouldn't put borax or washing soda (if you're going to use this instead) in the food processor - only because they are a bit more harsh than baking soda etc. I added my borax powder in once I had the mixture in my laundry container.
-Washing soda is a little more tricky as it typically comes in marble-sized crystals which will need ground down.
-But yet I've still read plenty of people online putting washing soda in their food processor.
-It just depends what you're comfortable with.
+Some articles online suggest using an old food processor to make your laundry powder in, but I figured everything I put in it for my laundry powder recipe is a cleaning agent so a good scrub out with hot, soapy water afterwards had me more than happy to use it the very next day for baking.
+If you're worried about the borax powder in your food processor just add it at the end into your laundry container.
 There's a plethora of natural homemade laundry powder recipes out there to choose from.
-I'll keep you updated as I continue to use my recipe & let you know how it goes!

 Lastly, did you know you can add white vinegar to your washing machine's fabric softener dispenser as a cheaper, safer alternative to store bought fabric softeners??
 I tried this just this weekend on my towels and I can attest that it works well!
 And it doesn't make your towels smell like vinegar I promise.
 They come out fresh smelling and soft.

 If you have any questions leave me a comment! x